BC-CSCI-1102-F18-MW/ps0.5/README.md

 1. Create a folder on your computer for this class called CS2 or CS1102.
 I have mine on my Desktop so it's easy to find.

 2. By now you should have received an email with an invitation to accept Problem Set 0.5.
 If you didn't receive the email or can't find it, you can find the link on Canvas.
-Accept the invitation, and then download the associated repository as a zip file, move the zip to the folder you created in Step 1, and unzip it.
+Accept the invitation, and then download the associated repository as a zip file, move the zip to the class folder you created in Step 1, and unzip it.

 3. You now have the git repository ("repo") you need to complete the programming portion of the problem set, which will be described in part 5, below.